connorshea/vglist/CONTRIBUTING.md

 - [TypeScript](https://www.typescriptlang.org): Dialect of JavaScript with static types, most of the JavaScript in the application is written in TypeScript.
 - [Vue.js](https://vuejs.org): JavaScript framework for dynamic webpages, used for various complex pages and elements, e.g. the search bar, library table, etc.
 - [Font Awesome](https://fontawesome.com): Icons used in the application mostly come from Font Awesome.
+- [Bulma](https://bulma.io/): CSS Framework used for styling the application.

 ## Rake tasks